whitneyburton/portfolios/students/1801-back/tyler-lundgren/20180301-tyler-lundgren-m1.md

 ## D: Professional Skills

-* I have a lot of solid leadership and time management skills from the Army and my time in construction project management.
-However it seems like almost everyone has these soft skills in some form or other, so my overall goal is to back these soft skills up with some valuable hard skills that can propel an actual career forward.
+* I have a lot of solid leadership and time management skills from the Army and construction project management.
+However, it seems like almost everyone has these soft skills in some form or other.
+I want to add a set of hard skills, practical skills which there is also a market for to my repertoire.

 ### Gear Up

-* Below are the Gear Up sessions for Module 1.
+* Below are the Gear Up sessions for Module 1:

 #### Mod4 - Relax

 * Slack Channel: relax

-* What I got out of this Gear Up was essentially some really great ideas.
-I had never heard of immersion tanks before and they seem super intriguing.
-It was also interesting hearing other people's methods for relaxation and the surprise from finding similar
+* I got some really great ideas out of this Gear Up.
+I had never heard of an immersion tank before and they seem intriguing.
+It was also interesting hearing other people's methods for relaxation and the surprise from finding similar methods in strange places.
+For example one of my favorite ways to decompress, especially on the bus is to put on an audiobook and zone out.
+I was really surprised that other people liked audiobooks as well.
+Overall, though, it was good just to reinforce all these relaxation strategies by talking about them.

 #### Personal Story/Strengths

 * [Github Repo](https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_4_personal_story.markdown)

-* I had a hard time with this Gear Up, as I am a really strong introvert.
-I don't particularly like sharing my story in this format.
-I do, however, understand that developing my personal story is important to telling a powerful story which will eventually assist getting a job I'll be happy with.
-I think it would be more beneficial to develop the story first though, and then sharing it rather than sharing as you are trying to build it.
+* I had a hard time with this Gear Up, as I am a really intense introvert.
+I don't particularly like sharing my story, nor talking about myself.
+I do, however, understand that developing my personal story is important to tell a powerful story which will eventually assist my efforts in finding a rewarding job.
+Although, I think it would be more beneficial to develop the story first though, and then sharing it rather than sharing as you are trying to build it.

 #### Dealing with Difference: Introvert & Extrovert

 * [Github Repo](https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown)

-* The Dealing with Difference Gear Up was useful in the sense in that it forced us to recognize our styles in interacting with other people.
+* The "Dealing with Difference" Gear Up was useful in the sense in that it forced us to recognize our styles in interacting with other people.
 I often times have a hard time in interactions with people that I don't consider close friends.
+So reiterating that people are different, work differently, and handle social situations differently and that it's all ok was a worthwhile thing to do.

 #### Getting Better at Difficult Things

 * [Github Repo](https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_2_getting_better_at_difficult_things.md)

 * This Gear Up really resonated with me.
-I was not aware that we actually do have limited cognitive resources and need to prioritize our efforts.
-I don't think I've ever found anything really challenging enough that I had to step back because I had used up my resources until Turing.
+I was not aware that we have limited cognitive resources and thus need to prioritize our efforts.
+I don't think I've ever found anything really challenging enough that I had to step back because until Turing.
 Here, though, I have to do it often.
-It is also something that I've enjoyed, I like being forced to think, to problem solve.
+It is also something that I've enjoyed - I like being forced to think, to solve new and different problems (at least new to me).

 #### Growth Mindset

 * [Github Repo](https://github.com/turingschool/gear-up/blob/master/m1_citizenship/session_1_growth_mindset.markdown)

 * I love growth mindset.
-And I love the emphasis people are putting on growth mindset these days.
-I don't really believe in a lot of positive reinforcement, I think esteem should be self generated, and the best way that I have experiences is through growth mindset.
+And I love the emphasis people are putting on it these days.
+I don't really believe in positive reinforcement - I would rather know what I need to do better.
+Also though, I think esteem should be self-generated, and the best way that I have experienced this is by using a growth mindset.
 I know there are limitations; but my general belief in life is that if someone else can do something, I can do it as well.
-I also think it is important in keeping perspective, just because you hit an obstacle or road block does not mean it is insurmountable - a lot of times all it takes is effort and hard work.
+I also think it is a mindset that places importance in keeping perspective: just because you hit an obstacle or roadblock does not mean it is insurmountable.
+A lot of times all it takes is effort and hard work.

 ## E: Community Participation

 ### Playing a Part

-* Honestly I wish I would've done more for the Turing community, that is my goal going forward.
-This mod, I was essentially just trying to get my bearings and find a path forward.
-I have however formed some really good friendships that I already feel will be lasting.
+* This mod, I was essentially just trying to get my bearings and find a path forward.
+I have formed some really good friendships that I already feel will be lasting.
 I've tried to be helpful by sharing things that have worked for me, or things that caught me off guard and might be of benefit for others to watch out for.
-Going forward though, I would like to maybe be a TA for Try Turing events, and perhaps act as a mentor.
+Going forward though, I would like to maybe be a TA for Try Turing events and perhaps act as a mentor.
 I also wish I had more interaction with my own mentor.

 ------------------